-All students working at Washington College are required to accurately record and submit all hours worked online through Web Time Entry on Paycom.
+All students working at Washington College are required to accurately record and submit all hours worked online through a web time sheet.
 Student employees receive a paycheck bi-weekly for the hours they have submitted.
 The pay date occurs two weeks after the pay period ends.